aStarProgrammer/ipsd/README.md

   ```bash
     ipsc -Command "NewSite" -SiteFolder "F:\TestSite" -SiteTitle "Test Site" -SiteAuthor "Chao(sdxianchao@gmail.com)" -SiteDescription "Test Site for IPSC"
   ```
+  Note: if the command not works as you expected, check the ipsc.log in the folder that ipsc locates.
 4. Create a empty original source folder for IPSD.
 Now there are three folders
   * Orignial Folder F:\WatchdogSpace which contains the orginal files for the site
   * Site Source Folder F:\TestSite which contains files for the ipsc site